Programmed cell death: Extrinsic pathway

-Intrinsic Pathway
+Intrinsic pathway

 The intrinsic pathway is caused by cell damage such as DNA damage or UV exposure.
 This pathway takes place in the mitochondria and is mediated by sensors called Bcl sensors, and two proteins called BAX and BAK.
-These proteins are found in a majority of higher mammals as they are able to pierce the mitochondrial outer membrane - making them an integral part of mediating cell death by apoptosis.
-They do this by orchestrating the formation of pores within the membrane - essential to the release of cytochrome c.
+These proteins are found in a majority of higher mammals as they are able to pierce the mitochondrial outer membrane -- making them an integral part of mediating cell death by apoptosis.
+They do this by orchestrating the formation of pores within the membrane -- essential to the release of cytochrome c.
 However, cytochrome c is only released if the mitochondrial membrane is compromised.
 Once cytochrome c is detected, the apoptosome complex is formed.
 This complex activates the executioner caspase which causes cell death.
 This killing of the cells may be essential as it prevents cellular overgrowth which can result in disease such as cancer.
 There are another two proteins worth mentioning that inhibit the release of cytochrome c in the mitochondria.
 Bcl-2 and Bcl-xl are anti-apoptotic and therefore prevent cell death.
 There is a potential mutation that can occur in that causes the overactivity of Bcl-2.
 It is the translocation between chromosomes 14 and 18.
 This over activity can result in the development of follicular lymphoma.

 Autophagy

-Macroautophagy, often referred to as autophagy, is a catabolic process that results in the autophagosomic-lysosomal degradation of bulk cytoplasmic contents, abnormal protein aggregates, and excess or damaged organelles.
+Macroautophagy, often referred to as autophagy, is a catabolic process that results in the autophagosomal-lysosomal degradation of bulk cytoplasmic contents, abnormal protein aggregates, and excess or damaged organelles.

 Autophagy is generally activated by conditions of nutrient deprivation but has also been associated with physiological as well as pathological processes such as development, differentiation, neurodegenerative diseases, stress, infection and cancer.